Property Bridging Finance | HNW Bridging Finance Brokers

 For large-scale projects, the drawdown of the development funds is subject to independent monitoring surveyor (IMS) sign-off.
 Lenders use these surveyors to check works are both on time and within budget.

 For smaller-scale projects such as refurbishment, you may be able to draw down all the funds at once, depending on the lender.
-An experienced development finance broker like Platinum Global Bridging Finance will be able to advise how lenders will likely approach your project.
+An experienced development finance broker like Platinum Global will be able to advise how lenders will likely approach your project.

 The loan amount is based on a percentage of the gross development value (GDV) at the end of the work, currently up to a maximum of 70% loan to GDV, with a maximum of 85% of the total costs.
 Typically we work with developers looking for funding from as little as £250k through to projects needing finance above £25m.
 There really isn’t an upper limit, but a refurbishment loan is likely to be more suitable if you want to borrow a smaller amount.

-Loans are typically structured to ensure that the developer’s contribution is utilised up front, with the lender providing the majority, if not all, of the build costs.
+Loans are typically structured to ensure that the developer’s contribution is utilized up front, with the lender providing the majority, if not all, of the build costs.
 It is usual for funds to be drawn down in stages against the architect’s or quantity surveyor’s certificates.

 For example: